Nonclassicality in correlations without causal order: Bipartite correlations

 Hence, there is one non-signalling vertex, two one-way signalling (causal) vertices, and one noncausal vertex in this convex decomposition of the quantum correlation in Eq.~\eqref{eq:quantumdist}.
 As expected, it is the non-zero support of the quantum correlation on the noncausal vertex that is responsible for the violation of the causal inequalities.
 Is the non-zero support on \textit{this particular} noncausal vertex necessary?
 In general, a given point inside the bipartite correlation polytope can admit several distinct convex decompositions over the vertices.
 This is true of the correlation in Eq.~\eqref{eq:quantumdist} as well, with one special feature (which can be verified by enumerating all convex decompositions of the correlation): namely, \textit{every} convex decomposition of this correlation contains the LGYNI vertex given by $x_1=\bar{a}_1+a_2$ and $x_2=a_1+\bar{a}_2$ as the noncausal vertex with the highest weight among all noncausal vertices in the decomposition.
 Hence, a non-zero support on this particular noncausal vertex is, indeed, necessary.
 The (non-zero) probabilistic weight associated with this vertex, however, depends on the particular convex decomposition.

 How nonclassical is the correlation of Eq.~\eqref{eq:quantumdist}?
-To answer this question, we compute its robustness of antinomy, defined in Eq.~\eqref{eq:robustness}.
+To answer this question, we compute its antinomy weight, defined in Eq.~\eqref{eq:antinomyweight}.
 Before we compute it, however, it will be useful to express this correlation in a more general form, \textit{i.e.},

 where $q=\frac{1}{2}\left(1+\frac{1}{\sqrt{2}}\right)$.
-By numerically minimizing the overall weight on the nonclassical\footnote{Equivalent to noncausal in the bipartite case.} vertices over all convex decompositions of the correlation, we obtain
+By numerically minimizing the overall weight on the antinomic\footnote{Same as `noncausal' in the bipartite case.} vertices over all convex decompositions of the correlation, we obtain

 where the unique convex decomposition that minimizes the weight is given by